ruggeri/tech-notes/randos/bicycles/bottom-bracket.md

   - The JIS are spindle ends are shorter, and thus don't taper as much.
     Most Japanese cranks/bottom brackets expect JIS.
 In particular, Shimano.
-- Typically the typical square taper spindle will be a _cartridge bottom bracket_.
+- More recent square taper spindles will be a _cartridge bottom bracket_.
   - That means that the bearings are integrated with the bottom bracket.
     The bearings are not replaceable, so when they fail you have to